 Moving home doesn’t have to be a wasteful and costly event.
-Look at these great tips for environmentally friendly removalists in Perth.
+Look at these great tips for environmentally friendly removals from the folks over at Brilliance Removalists Perth;

 Do you have a specific date in mind for moving?
 If you have a good reason for this, being flexible with your time and date might not be an option.
 Otherwise, don’t be stubborn about when you’re going to move.
 If you can let the movers fit you in when it suits them best, you might help to reduce waste that way.
 By allowing them to get the most of their driving time, slotting you in when they have other jobs in your area, you are making them use less gas.